-The form of this assurance is an operationally focused Safety Case, structured in four parts as recommended by the LBHA Management Manual (MM) [Ref.
-01].
+The form of this assurance is an operationally focused Safety Case, as recommended by the LBHA SMS Manual.
+And will be structured in four parts.

 This document is the Part 1 of the Safety Case for the new RWY21 RNAV(GNSS) IAP being introduced at LBHA.
 The purpose of this Safety Case Report Part 1 is to set out the Safety Requirements that must be satisfied to ensure that the use of the proposed RWY21 RNAV(GNSS) IAP at LBHA will be acceptably safe when introduced into operational use and throughout its in-service usage.